HeyImNas/Gridview/readme.md

-# 🟢 NoPixel Stream Directory & Multi-Viewer
+# 🟢 Stream Directory & Multi-Viewer

 A lightweight, high-performance local web dashboard designed to track, filter, and watch GTA V RP (NoPixel) streams seamlessly across both Twitch and Kick.
 Built with a Python FastAPI backend and a dependency-free Vanilla JS/HTML/CSS frontend.
 This project is intended for personal use however if anyone else wants to access it your more than welcome to it.
 Might explore a hosted version down the line.